How to Call a Landline in 2026: From Cell Phone, Internationally & More

 The State of Landlines in 2026

-The Northeast has the highest landline rate (33%).
+The Northeast has the highest landline rate (33% of adults), while states like Idaho, Utah, and Oklahoma have cut cords fastest.
 The 65+ age group is most likely to keep a landline (40.7%).
-In the last year, 6.5 million US households dropped their landlines.
+In the last year alone, 6.5 million US households dropped their landlines.

 The AT&T Copper Network Shutdown

-AT&T spends ~$6 billion annually maintaining copper, but less than 3% of customers use it.
+AT&T spends ~$6 billion annually maintaining its legacy copper network, but less than 3% of customers still use it.
+The FCC streamlined copper retirement rules in March 2025, and the shutdown is now underway:

 Customers will be migrated to fiber-optic or VoIP alternatives.
-The unique advantage of copper — working during power outages — will disappear.
+This means the unique advantage of copper landlines — working during power outages — will disappear for most users.

 5 Ways to Call a Landline

-3. Google Voice: Free US/Canada calls from the Google Voice app or website.
+Free US/Canada calls.
+Dial the landline number from the Google Voice app or website.

-4. Computer (Web-Based VoIP): Any internet-connected device can call landlines via VoIP software.
+Any internet-connected device can call landlines via VoIP software.
+Your voice is converted to data and routed to the landline network.